 - The pasta press also arrives with a cleaning tool for ease of maintenance after each use.

-- Both add-ons are designed to be easily stored away after use.
+- These KitchenAid pasta maker add-ons are designed to be easily stored away after use.
 Therefore, they shouldn't take up too much room in your kitchen storage.

 KSMPRA Pasta Roller and Cutter in Detail